dk14/wolfram-mega/docs/matching.md

 ## Schedules

-Schedules (e.g. quantized  `InterestRateSwap`) are  expressed through `ContractTerms.dependsOn` reference meant to specify previous stage in a multi-stage contract. `ContractTerms.dependsOn` can be conditional on the outcome of previous stage, effectively  making such contracts stateful (state would be a set of past outcomes).
+Schedules (e.g. quantized  `InterestRateSwap`) are  expressed through `OfferTerms.dependsOn` reference meant to specify previous stage in a multi-stage contract. `OfferTerms.dependsOn` can be conditional on the outcome of previous stage, effectively  making such contracts stateful (state would be a set of past outcomes).